It's totally OK and normal to feel vulnerable trying a new workout method — but it shouldn't be keeping you from reaping the many benefits of yoga.

 Start with Fundamentals

 First yoga class ever?
-Consider signing up for a fundamentals class before hot yoga or power-based classes.
+Consider signing up for a virtual fundamentals class before power-based classes.

 Jackendoff recommends Hatha Yoga or Slow Flow classes.
-And if you still don't feel confident going into a studio, research beginner videos online.
+And if you still don't feel confident joining a group Zoom, research beginner videos online.

 "When you practice online, you can really take the time to feel into your body and develop a muscle memory of each pose," she says.